aniav/remoteable/README.rst

 	>>> client_root
 	<RemoteHandle (d0d7177e-22f6-4476-9ed9-cec060fc7c79)> # may vary

-Fetched handle is a simple, pythonic object which delegates all operation to remote instance.
-There are a lot of implemented operations which can be simply done, like:
+Fetched handle is a simple, pythonic object which delegates all operations to a remote instance.
+There is a lot of implemented operations which can be simply done like:

 - dereferencing an attribute
 	>>> client_value = client_root.value